FB

 7. To Rule 5, the force direction is generally correct.
 Pass.

 Do you see all that?
 Excellent, you are an expert.
 Do you see something I missed?
-Leave a comment.
+Please leave a comment.

 Thank You For Considering How To Attach Safety Chains